Click a question to read the answers.

 What should I do with a deceased animal to prepare it for taxidermy? +

 Deceased animals should be frozen as soon as possible to avoid decomposition.
 Place the animal in a sealed ziplock or plastic bag.
 It can stay in the freezer indefinitely until you are ready to deliver it frozen to the taxidermist.
 To check to see if decomposition has begun, wear gloves and tug on the fur or feathers.
 If it easily pulls out, the specimen cannot be taxidermied.
-Same if the specimen is abnormally bloated, smells rotten, or has bugs on it.
+Same if the specimen is abnormally bloated, appears sick, etc.

 Can I donate deceased specimens to your studio? +

 Sometimes, as long as they are legal and are in suitable condition.
+Please note all owls, hawks, songbirds, and migratory birds are illegal, so are not accepted.
 Use our Contact page to reach out to us.

 What about owls and hawks?
 Are any animals illegal to taxidermy? +

-There are both federal and state laws regarding taxidermy, and every state is different.
+All owls, hawks, birds of prey, songbirds, and migratory birds are illegal in the United States.
+There are both federal and state laws regarding taxidermy, and every state is different pertaining to laws on certain mammals and other species.
 The Endangered Species Act (ESA), the Migratory Bird Treaty Act (MBTA), the Marine Mammal Protection Act (MMPA), and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) all regulate and afford protection to thousands of plant and animal species worldwide that are federally listed as threatened or endangered.
 This includes migratory birds, songbirds, hawks, owls, eagles, vultures, buzzards, hummingbirds, woodpeckers, polar bears, walrus, manatees, sea otters, whales, elephants, coral, and thousands more.
 This also includes ivory, skulls, fur coats, rugs, and anything derived of protected species' parts.
 If you find a deceased animal, skull, or single feather of a protected species, it's best to leave it be; it's illegal to have any part of it in your possession.
 These law are no joke – fines can run up to $100,000 and a year of jail time for individuals and much more for organizations.
 We will never risk working on or being in possesion of any of these species just to make some extra income.
 As for the state of New York, the following cannot be bought or sold as taxidermy in NY:

 Leopard, Snow Leopard, Clouded Leopard, Tiger, Asiatic Lion, Cheetah, Alligators, Caiman or Crocodile of the Order Crocodylia (except as provided in subdivision two of this section), tortoises of the genus Gopherus, marine turtles of the family Cheloniidae and the family Dermochelidae, Vicuna, Wolf, Red Wolf, or Kangaroo or Polar Bear, Mountain Lion, sometimes called Cougar, Jaguar, Ocelot, or Margay, Sumatran Rhinoceros, or Black Rhinoceros.
 SOMETIMES: The importation and sale of the skin, body or parts therefrom of Alligators, Caiman or Crocodile of the Order Crocodylia.
 For more info, contact the NY Dept. of Environmental Conservation: (518) 402-8013